RDMurray/osara/readme.md

 Once you move to an automation item, the commands to move between envelope points such as alt+k and alt+j (OSARA: Move to next envelope point, OSARA: Move to previous envelope point) move between the points in the automation item.
 The points within an automation item can only be accessed after moving to that automation item; they cannot be accessed from the underlying envelope.
-To return to the points in the underlying envelope, simply move focus back to the envelope by selecting it again with control+l and control+shift+l (OSARA: Select next track/take envelope (depending on focus), OSARA: Select previous track/take envelope (depending on focus)).
+To return to the points in the underlying envelope, simply move focus back to the envelope by selecting it again with Alt+L and Alt+Shift+L (OSARA: Select next track/take envelope (depending on focus), OSARA: Select previous track/take envelope (depending on focus)).

 ### Notes and Chords in the MIDI Editor
 In the MIDI Editor, OSARA enables you to move between chords and to move to individual notes in a chord.